What is a laser marker?

 However, if your main task is marking, including coloured marking, then the maximum required power is 30 W. Otherwise it is difficult to choose the correct parameters for the machine to mark evenly and not to burn through the material.

 For coloured metal marking other parameters must also be considered: pulse frequency and stability, laser spot size, and Gaussian distribution.
-To find the right laser marker for your applications, please contact our managers, phone: +31852731786, е-mail: firstname.lastname@example.org.
+To find the right laser marker for your applications, please contact our managers, phone: +31852731786 or е-mail: firstname.lastname@example.org..

 The speed, depth of work, and final result are also influenced by the lens.